Oral Sex: Everything You Need To Know About Giving (and Receiving) Head

 This sleek, intuitive stimulator feels like someone gently suckling on your clitoris – and it is AMAZING.

-Slip this tongue-like vibe on a finger to send 7 powerful speeds and patterns straight to its quivering tip.
+Switch on this tongue-like vibrator to send 3 speeds and 7 patterns to its quivering tip.

 A rotating wheel of silicone 'tongues' and 6 speeds and patterns lick your clitoris into an orgasmic frenzy.